-The proportion of the sexes was roughly equal (37 male and 29 female burials), and child mortality was quite high (about one-third of the graves contained child burials).
-Although the proportion of burials with grave goods was fairly low, with finds recovered from no more than 29 per cent of the burials, many typical artefacts of the material culture of the Conquest period and the early Árpádian Age had been deposited in the graves.
-The earliest finds are represented by the braid ornaments and the belt mounts [20, p.125], whose counterparts suggest that the cemetery was opened in the earlier tenth century.
-The end of the cemetery's use-life is indicated by the S-terminalled lockrings found in the outermost graves, whose appearance was dated to the 60s and 70s of the tenth century by Béla Szőke [24, p.87], although some scholars believe that this jewellery type appeared one or two decades earlier [27, p.43; 18, p.104; 19, p.332].
-The cemetery was used from the early tenth century to its last third.
-The earliest graves lay in the cemetery's northern and middle zone and they were without exception west to east oriented with some divergence to the north, while the later burials, dating from the later tenth century, were also west to east oriented, but with divergences to the south.
+The earliest finds are represented by the braid ornaments10 and the belt mounts,11 whose counterparts suggest that the cemetery was opened in the earlier 10th century.
+The end of the cemetery's use-life is indicated by the S-terminalled lockrings found in the outermost graves, whose appearance was dated to the 60s and 70s of the 10th century by Béla Szőke, 12 although some scholars believe that this jewellery type appeared one or two decades earlier.13 The cemetery was used from the early 10th century to its last third.
+The earliest graves lay in the cemetery's northern and middle zone and they were without exception west to east oriented with some divergence to the north, while the later burials, dating from the later 10th century, were also west to east oriented, but with divergences to the south.
+While most of the late burials were found in the cemetery's southern part, a few graves dating from the later 10th century also came to light in the northern part.
+However, the alignment of these burials differed significantly from the orientation of the earlier graves around them.